InjectiveLabs/docs/source/includes/_derivativesrpc.md

 # - InjectiveDerivativeExchangeRPC
 InjectiveDerivativeExchangeRPC defines the gRPC API of the Derivative Exchange provider.
-Usage examples can be found [here](https://github.com/InjectiveLabs/sdk-python/tree/c26c26932edfde25023d90900ec5af0950f95b4c/examples/exchange_client/derivative_exchange_rpc).

 ## Market